Fewbytes/rubber-docker/levels/03_pivot_root/README.md

 10766 exited with status 256
 ```

 The reason this step will fail is that *pivot_root(new_root, put_old)* requires *new_root* to be a different filesystem then the old root.
 This will be resolved in step 04 when we mount a overlay filesystem as *new_root*.
+Alternatively you can copy the image files to a loop device and mount it.